Charles Vyner Brooke

-Charles Vyner Brooke, (full name Charles Vyner de Windt Brooke, 26 September 1874 – 9 May 1963) was the third and last White Rajah of the Raj of Sarawak.
+Sir Charles Vyner de Windt Brooke (26 September 1874 – 9 May 1963) was the last rajah of Sarawak from 1917 until his abdication in 1946.
+His cession of Sarawak to the British Empire marked the end of the Raj of Sarawak as well as the Brooke dynasty's 100-year rule over Sarawak.

-Early life
+Early life and education

-Charles Vyner Brooke was the son of Charles Brooke and Margaret de Windt (Ranee Margaret of Sarawak).
+Charles Vyner Brooke was the son of Charles Brooke and Margaret de Windt.
 He was born in London and spent his youth there, being educated at Clevedon, Winchester College, and Magdalene College, Cambridge.

-He then entered the Sarawak public service.
+Early career

+Sarawak Civil Service

 Vyner served as aide-de-camp to his father (1897–1898), a district officer of Simanggang (1898–1901), Resident of Mukah and Oya, (1902–1903), Resident of the Third Division (1903–1904), President of the Law Courts (1904–1911) and vice-president of the Supreme and General Councils (1904–1911).

+Military service

-In his military career, he was commissioned as a second lieutenant into the 3rd County of London Yeomanry (Sharpshooters) on 12 May 1911, but resigned from the (County of London) Battalion (Artist's Rifles) on 21 May 1913.
+Vyner was commissioned as a second lieutenant into the 3rd County of London Yeomanry (Sharpshooters) on 12 May 1911, but resigned from the (County of London) Battalion (Artist's Rifles) on 21 May 1913.
 During the First World War he served incognito as a rating in a naval anti-aircraft defence unit, and as a fitter in an aeroplane manufacturing works at Shoreditch, East London.

+On 21 February 1911 whilst in the United Kingdom he married Sylvia Brett, daughter of Reginald Brett, Viscount Esher.
 He was granted the personal style of His Highness by command of King George V, 22 June 1911.
-On 21 February 1911 whilst in the United Kingdom he married Sylvia Brett, daughter of Lord Esher.
-They returned to Sarawak.

 Rajah of Sarawak

+Reign

 Vyner succeeded his father as White Rajah on 17 May 1917 following his death and was proclaimed Rajah on 24 May 1917 at Kuching.
 He took the oath before the Council Negri on 22 July 1918.
 Vyner's early years as Rajah (a role he performed in tandem with his younger brother, Bertram, in accord with their father's wish) saw a boom in Sarawak's rubber and oil industries and the subsequent rise in the Sarawak economy allowed him to modernise the country's institutions, including the public service, and introduce a penal code based on that of British India in 1924.

 He was granted a knighthood in 1927.

 Vyner ran a hands-off and relatively popular administration that banned Christian missionaries and fostered indigenous traditions (to an extent: headhunting was outlawed).